top of page

 The Stem: Thore

-The inner stem of a Banana tree, also called Thore, contains a lot of water and is rich in nutrition.
-It has an outer fibrous layer which needs to be removed before you can get to its soft white core.
+The inner stem of a Banana tree, known as Thore, is abundant in water and nutrients.
+However, it is encased in an outer fibrous layer that must be peeled away to reveal its soft, white core.

 RECIPE FOR BANANA STEM: RICED THORE